JoeyStanley/real/resources/index.md

 ### [DARLA](http://darla.dartmouth.edu)

 This is my personal favorite.
 It's actually a whole collection of tools available through a web interface from Dartmouth University.
 It can transcribe, align, and extract formants from your (English) audio files all in one go.
-Its forced aligner is built using Prosody-Lab (see below) and is pretty good in my experience.
+Previously, its forced aligner is built using Prosody-Lab but now uses the Montreal Forced Aligner (see below).

 ### [FAVE](https://github.com/JoFrhwld/FAVE)